 Genes are small sections of your DNA that affect, for example, what you look like, or your chances of developing a specific health condition.
 The test found that you have an alteration in the BRCA1 gene.
-People with this alteration have an increased risk of particular kinds of cancer.
+People with this alteration have an increased risk of certain kinds of cancer.
+This increased risk still applies even if you already have cancer.

 Females with this alteration are at high risk of developing breast cancer and ovarian cancer in their lifetime.
-Research suggests that without further treatment 65% to 79% of women with such alterations in BRCA1 will develop breast cancer in their lifetime, and 36% to 53% will develop ovarian cancer in their lifetime.
+Research suggests that without further treatment 65% to 79% of females with such alterations in BRCA1 will develop breast cancer in their lifetime, and 36% to 53% will develop ovarian cancer in their lifetime.